Whats A Good Video Editor

 Forgetting to Save Progress

-An easily avoidable mistake in Whats A Good Video Editor workflows is damaged project files due to:
+An easily avoidable mistake in Whats A Good Video Editor workflows is losing hours of work due to:

 • Lack of Backups: Always keep multiple copies or redundant backups.